ready-player1/SwiftLinkedList/README.md

 ## Accessing Nodes

-When you need to perform an operation on all of a list’s nodes, call the nextNode method in a while loop.
+When you need to perform an operation on all of a list’s nodes, use the nextNode() method in a while loop.

 ```swift
 let list = LinkedList<String>()